neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 for secondary status.
 This doesn't scale well with increasing tenant counts, so eventually we will need new pageserver API endpoints to report the sets of "warm" and "cold" nodes.

+## Alternatives Considered

+### Draining and Filling Purely as Scheduling Constraints

+At its core, the storage controller is a big background loop that detects changes in the environment and reacts on them.
+One could express draining and filling of nodes purely in terms of constraining the scheduler (as opposed to having such background tasks).

+While theoretically nice, I think that's harder to implement and more importantly operate and reason about.
+Consider cancellation of a drain/fill operation.
+We would have to update the scheduler state, create an entirely new schedule (intent state) and start work on applying that.
+It gets trickier if we wish to cancel the reconciliation tasks spawned by drain/fill nodes.
+How would we know which ones belong to the conceptual drain/fill?
+One could add labels to reconciliations, but it gets messy in my opinion.

+It would also mean that reconciliations themselves have side effects that persist in the database (persist something to the databse when the drain is done), which I'm not conceptually fond of.

 ## Proof of Concept